-Routine dental benefits are included for all Members in this plan.
+Routine dental benefits are included for all Members in this plan and cover some diagnostic and preventive services.

-The following Routine Dental Benefits Procedure Chart shows the specific diagnostic and preventive dental procedures covered by the Plan and what you will pay for those procedures.
-You can choose to receive covered services from in- or out-of-network dentists; however, if you choose to go to a network dentist, there is no cost to you.
+The following Routine Dental Benefits Procedure Chart shows the specific dental procedures covered by the Plan and what you will pay for those procedures.
+You can choose from in- and out-of-network dentists; however, if you choose to go to a network dentist, there is no cost to you.
 The services listed are covered benefits when provided by a licensed dentist and when necessary and customary as determined by the standards of generally accepted dental practice.